thunderbird/mailstrom/README.md

 pulumi config set --secret stalwart.postboot.postgresql_backend '$all_that_json'
 ```

+You'll also need to set the web admin panel's password by setting `stalwart.postboot.fallback_admin_password` to some
+secure string.

-Ensure that secret is pushed to AWS by the `PulumiSecretsManager`:
+Ensure these secrets are pushed to AWS by the `PulumiSecretsManager`:

 ```yaml
 resources: